All Episodes

 And while this has been a common critique of President Trump, it's not really consistent with how he has presided over the executive branch, either in the first term or now in the second.

-And of course, we are very much in the process, and at some point we'll delve into this a little bit further, of launching what clearly seems to be an effort to at least destabilize, if not bring about regime change in Venezuela.
+And of course, we are very much in the process, and at some point we'll delve into this a little bit further, of launching what clearly seems to be an effort to at least destabilize, if not bring about regime change, in Venezuela.

-And of course, it's being presented as an attempt to protect American communities from drug smuggling, but for so many reasons that rationale crumbles upon the slightest bit of real scrutiny, including the fact that if you look at government reports about where drugs that are entering the United States are coming from, Venezuela barely rates, and yet we've been killing all sorts of people in various boats without any evidence presented by our government that they're drug traffickers.
+And of course, it's being presented as an attempt to protect American communities from drug smuggling, but for so many reasons, that rationale crumbles upon the slightest bit of real scrutiny, including the fact that if you look at government reports about where drugs that are entering the United States are coming from, Venezuela barely rates, and yet we've been killing all sorts of people in various boats without any evidence presented by our government that they're drug traffickers.

-Those people aren't wearing uniforms, and yet, as President Trump said, it's very difficult to kill people when they're not wearing uniforms.
+And yet, as President Trump said, it's very difficult to kill people when they're not wearing uniforms.

 That was the lesson of the war on terror.

-You end up killing huge numbers of Innocent civilians.
+You end up killing huge numbers of innocent civilians.

-So there was that critique that President Trump often expresses, like why are we continuing to be involved in so many wars around the world, President Trump just announced, his administration did, that we're going to increase certain parts of our support, including intelligence sharing with the Ukrainians on how better to target bombing inside of Russia.
+President Trump just announced, his administration did, that we're going to increase certain parts of our support, including intelligence sharing with the Ukrainians on how better to target bombing inside of Russia.

 And there's a lot of those kinds of policies that seem quite inconsistent with this rhetoric about how we have to use our force and our military to protect our borders.